What is Hypnosis and how does it help me?

 The Hindus of ancient India would take those who were ill to be healed at their temples where hypnotic suggestion was called “temple sleep.”
 Some form of hypnotic practice goes back to 1500 BC where hypnosis has reference in their holy books, the Vedas.

 Modern-day hypnotism started in the 19th century when the term was first used by a Scottish surgeon, James Braid.
+Realizing that hypnosis didn’t involve sleep, Braid tried to popularize the term “monoideism” but it was too late as the term “hypnosis” had caught on.
 Franz Mesmer, an Austrian physician, is credited as being the Father of Hypnosis because of his hypnotic techniques for hysterical patients, though his practices are quite different from those of today.
 The trance-like state of being “mesmerized” comes from his name.

 If this is a first session, this involves a meeting to get to know the client and what the person wants and expects from hypnotherapy.
 In this way, the client directs the hypnotherapist as to how to best facilitate the process of self-healing or problem-solving that is unique to that person’s identity and situation.
 It is also at this time that some hypnotherapists may ask whether or not the client would like to receive a post-hypnotic suggestion during the trance-state to trigger a feeling or action as a tool to reach the desired outcome of the therapy.

 The first part of hypnotherapy involves induction or getting the person into the relaxed and focused state that was discussed above.
 The ease of slipping into the trance depends on the ability of the hypnotherapist, but it is even more profoundly related to the patient’s willingness and ability to relax.